aurel84/REIMAGR/README.md

 - REIMAGR's root directory should look like this:

 Volumes > REIMAGR:
-* Install macOS Catalina.app <- Place the OSX Installer in the Root Directory
+* Install macOS Catalina.app <- Place the OSX Installer in the Root Directory of REIMAGR
 * Apps <----------------------- Where .app files and .pkg files go
 * Customizations <------------- Directory for Wallpaper, Bookmarks, Dock, LoginWindow, Profile Pictures
 * Distributions <-------------- REIMAGR converts .app and .pkg files from Apps and places them here